0xcire/pokedex-problem/README.md

 ## plan

+each 'iteration' can be found in commit history via 'X ITERATION'

 - [x] 1st iteration - useEffect, useState, prop drilling ( probably solution I'd use in constraints of an actual interview)

-[] 2nd iteration - custom hook / context api
+[] 2nd iteration - custom hook / context api / Suspense

 [] 3rd iteration - Redux Toolkit / RTK Query or React Query